serre-lab/KuraNet/README.md

 $$
 where `K` is a coupling matrix and`I` is a random sample of intrinsic oscillator features comprising natural frequencies, external field strengths and transmission delays.
 Suppose a particular dynamical state (e.g. global synchrony; `theta_i ~= theta_j` for all `ij`) minimizes the loss function `L`.
 The goal of KuraNet is to model the differentiable function `I --> K` as a neural network so that `L` is minimized on average over realizations of `I`.
 KuraNet is built to model the relationship between disordered node features and couplings which gives rise to collective oscillator behavior.

 To train a single model, first edit the config file `experiments.cfg` according to the experiment you'd like to run (for explanation of config fields, see below).
-This file also contains several default experiments.
+Please be sure to change the file paths to suit your environment.
+This config file also contains several default experiments.
 Next, call

-`python train.py --name <EXP_NAME> --num_seeds <n>`
+`python run.py --experiments <EXP_NAME1> <EXP_NAME2> ... <EXP_NAMEn> --num_seeds <n> --device <device>`

-in terminal, where `<EXP_NAME>` is the config file heading corresponding to the experiment you'd like to run and `<n>` is the number of random seeds you'd like to test.
-For instance, to train KuraNet on the default experiment in the config file using 1 seed, call `python train.py --name DEFAULT --num_seeds 1`.
+in terminal, where `<EXP_NAMEi>` is the config file heading corresponding to the experiment i,`<n>` is the number of seeds you would like to run, and <device> is either `cpu` or `gpu`.
+(CPU usage is slow, so GPU is recommended).
+To also generate the data for the experiments you'd like to run, use the shell argument `--generate_data True`.
+In the case of a running a single experiment, you can also simply call `python train.py --NAME <EXP_NAME> --num_seeds <n>`.

-Make sure that KuraNet has access to the data you'd like inside the folder designated by the field `data_base_dir` in the config file.
-You can also generate all of the data in reference [1] by calling the function `make_all_data` in `data.py`.

-You can also run multiple experiments at once by calling

-`python run.py --experiments <EXP_NAME1> <EXP_NAME2> ... <EXP_NAMEn> --device <device>`

-where `<EXP_NAMEi> `is the heading corresponding to experiment i in the config file and `<device>`is either `cpu`or `cuda`.
-(CPU usage is slow, so GPU is recommended.).

 ### Experiment configuration

-Details for each field in `experiments.cfg ` can be found in the [extended README](C:\Users\Matt Ricci\Desktop\extended_README.md).
+Details for each field in `experiments.cfg ` can be found in the [extended README](./extended_README.md).

 ### References